 - Patterns – the patterns within, figures of speech, acronyms, vernacular common to meet and address requirements and concerns specific to your persona

-- Process – the description of how to go about understanding requirements and how to then translate those requirements into the frameworks and the interaction to develop how best to apply principles and patterns to specific contexts*
+- Process – description of how to go about understanding requirements and how to then translate those requirements into the frameworks and the interaction to develop how best to apply principles and patterns to specific contexts*

 - Promise – the boundary of what you set out to solve, improve, or make better

 Too many times only one may take an extraordinary focus at the cost of the other three.
 In my experience, the 1 that most often suppresses the others is process (governance).
-When process is perfect, but promise is missed anyone who claims success is delusional.
+When process is perfect, but promise missed anyone who claims success is delusional.

-Further, too often, the designer does not think of all 4 as quality tools needed to guide their implementation model.
+Further, too often, the designer does not think of all four as quality tools needed to guide their implementation model.
 An example that comes to mind, painfully too often, is the reliance on process more than principle.

-Intentional design needs the 4 to systematically build for the end-user solution.
+Intentional design needs the four to systematically build for the end-user solution.
 Fragmented or divorced from each the design rarely achieves, let alone sustains, end-user an adoption and utility.

 An example: design that relies heavily on process without principles, patterns, or promise might be a workflow process.
 Communicating a workflow process may answer the what, but rarely encompasses the full impact of why.

 Principles, patterns, process, promise also are not relevant to all stakeholders.
 Their relevance is in context to the stakeholder community, group, or team tasks accomplish, an example from About Face 3: the producer of the style guide and the consumer/practitioner of style have different needs.

-An example of the 4 working in concert is an enterprise software rollout strategy with principles, patterns, process, and promise to guide quality criteria needed to meet audience or persona context for their work environment.
+An example of the four working in concert is an enterprise software roll out strategy with principles, patterns, process, and promise to guide quality criteria needed to meet audience or persona context for their work environment.
 Think about an enterprise, software, package rollout from two simple personas: